-The Computer Information Systems area is the major field in which students are taught to analyze, design, develop, and support computerized information systems.
-The programs use extensive laboratory work to enhance students' understanding of the subject matter.
+The Computer Information Systems area is the major field in which students are taught to use technology to create a comparative advantage for an organization they will learn to analyze, design, develop, and support computerized information systems.
+The program uses extensive laboratory work to enhance students' understanding of the subject matter.
 Advanced courses provide opportunities for students to design and implement real-life information systems.
 Internship opportunities are available to upper-level students.